marcus67/docker-docker-ci/README.md

 # docker-docker-ci
-Simple Docker container for running CI processes based on https://github.com/marcus67/python_base_app in Circle CI
+Simple Docker container for running CI processes based on https://github.com/marcus67/python_base_app in Circle CI with

 * docker-cli,
 * docker-compose, and